Integrating Mental Health Issues in Primary Care

 Integrating mental health at primary healthcare level

 Integrating mental health issues at the primary healthcare level is an important step towards better health for the population.
-It is an effective way to provide mental healthcare without disrupting the overall care process.
+It is an effective way to provide healthcare without disrupting the overall care process.
 This approach also increases the chances of full recovery and social integration for patients.
 It is important to note that integrating mental health services into primary care is challenging and will require investment.
 But, the benefits are significant.
-Read on to learn more about how primary healthcare can help improve mental health services in the community.
+Read on to learn more about how primary healthcare can help improve health services in the community.

 Currently, mental health disorders are highly prevalent and represent a huge burden on societies worldwide.
 They often go untreated, causing enormous suffering for individuals and their families.
 These conditions also pose a significant socioeconomic burden on society.
 Increasing access to these services can improve the quality of people’s lives and reduce costs.